Diagnostic Medical Sonography School

 Required Patient Care Experience

-Candidates must complete and submit documentation of 40 hours of clinical patient care experience in Ultrasound either through employment or volunteer hours prior to the application deadline.
+Candidates must complete and submit documentation of 40 hours of clinical patient care experience in Ultrasound either through employment or volunteer hours prior to the application deadline with at least 20 of those hours done in Henry Ford Hospital Ultrasound department.

 Qualified applicants are considered for admission to the Henry Ford Hospital School of Diagnostic Medical Sonography without regard to race, color, religion, sex, height, weight, national origin, age, sexual preference, marital or veteran status, or the presence of a non-job related medical condition or disability.
 It is the applicant's responsibility to notify us of any reasonable accommodation necessary to perform the essential duties of the position for which the applicant has applied.